FOSH-following-demand/Micro_Manipulator/documentation/building/README.md

 - Base of the X axis
 - Y axis support

-In the following figure, we can see all the needed parts:

 First, we take one of the M5x30mm bolts and put it in a nylon wheel and adjust it with its corresponding nut

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_01.jpg)